How are graduate accounting classes delivered?

 - Auditing

-Q: Can I choose a specific concentration?
+Can I choose a concentration within the accounting program?

-A: While we do not offer concentrations, we provide students the opportunity to customize a program that fits their career path through the Financial Accounting and the Management Accounting graduate certificates.
+We provide students the opportunity to customize a program that fits their career path through the Financial Accounting and the Management Accounting graduate certificates.
 Also, there is a concurrent degree option where students can earn a second master’s while using courses to satisfy both programs’ requirements.

-A: Our courses employ experiential learning techniques to bridge the gap between theory and practice.
+Our courses employ experiential learning techniques to bridge the gap between theory and practice.
 Courses employ current case studies.

 A: A maximum of 10 graduate credits earned at another accredited institution may be applied.
 Courses must have been completed, with a grade of B or better, within five years prior to the date of enrollment.
 Up to 15 credits from Penn State nondegree and graduate certificate courses can be applied to a degree program—more information can be found here.
 Transfer credit approval is granted by the student's academic adviser and division head after an admission offer has been accepted.